 The CV Format You Choose Has Instant Impact

 The average recruiter spends only 6 seconds looking at a CV, so you need a layout that encourages skim reading.
-At the same time, it needs to be in a format that works with Applicant Tracking Systems (ATS) software, which filters for specific keywords.
+At the same time, it needs to be in a format that works with Applicant Tracking Systems (ATS) software, which scan for specific keywords.